dssg/acs2pgsql/README.md

 TODO:
- - Make state a variable
  - Expand to Decennial and ACS 1yr and 3yr
+ - Allow multiple states